Fulmine-Labs/LNRoutingVizualization/README.md

 ## Screenshots

-If successful the output should look something like this:
+If successful the output should look something like this in ipycytoscape:

 ![alt text](sample_output_RTL.png "RTL ipycytoscape graph")

-and this:
+and this in matplotlib:

 ![alt text](sample_output_static_graph.png "RTL matplotlib graph")